-Comment letter to California Air Resources Board re: market design, target-setting, and other substantive policy issues in its proposed post-2020 cap-and-trade program (Sept.
+Comment letter to the California Air Resources Board re: market design, target-setting, and other substantive policy issues in its proposed post-2020 cap-and-trade program (Sept.
 19, 2016) (with Michael Wara) (PDF).

-Comment letter to California Air Resources Board re: legal authority to extend cap-and-trade after 2020 and use cap-and-trade for federal Clean Power Plan compliance (Sept.
+Comment letter to the California Air Resources Board re: legal authority to extend cap-and-trade after 2020 and use cap-and-trade for federal Clean Power Plan compliance (Sept.
 19, 2016) (with Michael Wara) (PDF).